-Independent verification of the declaration and data according to ISO 14025:2011 internally x externally fulfil manifold, often specific, functions in the construction, furnishing and repair of buildings.
-The product displaying the highest environmental impacts was used as a representative product for calculating the Life Cycle Assessment results (worst-case approach).
+Independent verification of the declaration and data according to ISO 14025:2011 internally x externally product for calculating the Life Cycle Assessment results (worst-case approach).

-1. Schult
+Schult

 Matthias Schulz (Independent verifier)

 For the placing on the market in the European Union/European Free Trade Association (EU/EFTA) with the exception of Switzerland) products falling under Regulation (EU) No 305/2011 (CPR) need a Declaration of Performance taking into consideration either the relevant harmonised European standard or the European Technical Assessment and the CE marking.
 For the application and use of the products the respective national provisions apply.